 What does bandwidth refer to?

-I’ve been hearing a lot about BYOD lately, what does that mean?
+I’ve been hearing a lot about "BYOD" lately - What does it mean?

 What is call hunting?

-It seems like everything is in the cloud these days, can you explain what cloud communications are?
+It seems like everything is in the cloud these days - What are cloud communications?

 What is a codec?

 Short for Code / Decode, it is software used by devices to convert or transform a data stream.
 For instance, at the transmitting end, codecs can encode a voice, video or data stream for easy transmission, storage or encryption.
 At the receiving end, they can decode the signal in the appropriate form for viewing or listening.
 They are most suitable for audio, videoconferencing and streaming media solutions.